8th Grade Classroom Showcase: Students Develop Neuroprosthetics Designed to Assist Senior Citizens, Win State-Wide Awards

 Amy: I was really excited about this past year.
 I had the opportunity to move up a grade and teach 8th, which meant I would see many of my students from last year in my new class!
 I was sad when I thought that I was going to be getting a new group of 7th graders because I thought that, okay, there is so much more we could have done with neuroscience last year that my kids had started to discover, but we ran out of time at the end of the year.

 And then, um, when my colleague decided to retire, so I was able to loop up with these same seventh graders and, of course, the number one thing on their list that they wanted to learn this year was more neuroscience!

 I think what really affected them most during our journey with neuroscience, and especially this year with neuroprosthetics, was first and foremost lessons on empathy and understanding.
 It is hard to accept that there are so many neurological conditions and there are no solutions for any of them.
-And teaching empathy and understanding of things like autism, ADHD, and the different epilepsies, I mean, it’s crazy how much that really affected my kids and having them that second year and seeing the maturity they developed around others that could possibly have these issues was really, really amazing.
+And teaching empathy and understanding of things like disability, autism, ADHD, and the different epilepsies, I mean, it’s amazing how much that really affected my kids and having them that second year and seeing the maturity they developed around others that could possibly have these issues was really, really amazing.